Some links in this post may be affiliate links

 Shield Aralia Plant (Polyscias scutellaria) requires bright indirect light, average warmth, moderate humidity and moderately moist, rich, well-drained soils coupled with monthly feeding in the growing season.

-Polyscias scutellaria also called Plum Aralia is among the popular tree-like plants and can grow to a height of about 6 metres and bears attractive round leaves.
+Polyscias scutellaria also called Plum Aralia bears attractive round leaves and is among the popular tree-like plants as it can grow to a height of about 6 metres.

 Plum Aralia leaves are alternate or spirally arranged on the stems and they are usually clustered at the tips of the branches.

 The leaves and roots have been used as an antiseptic and deodorant.
-The shredded shield Aralia has aromatic properties that can be mixed with meat or fish to conceal the odor.
+The shredded plant has aromatic properties that can be mixed with meat or fish to conceal the odor.

 Botanical name: Polyscias scutellaria